 ‘I say, I have a mistress in London, what?’
 Count Olaf straightens his bowtie, keeping a stiff upper lip.

 ‘You should Get Esmé Squalor over the Ocean, have mistrress in Boston orr Falls Harrborr orr somevherre close to vherre you live, Count Olav.
 Let ovv steam.
 Be less uptight.’
-Baba Yaga snickers, making Count Olav’s ears redden.
+Baba Yaga snickers, making Count Olaf’s ears redden.

-Granny nods towards the door next to the stairs, ‘The bathroom is right over there.’
+Granny nods towards the door next to the stairs.
+‘The bathroom is right over there.’

 ‘No!’
 With a yelp, Missy lets go of her pile of plates, quickly sidestepping the mess to block the access to the tiny bathroom.
 ‘You can’t use it – it’s clogged!
 Awfully clogged and dirty and… and clogged!’